 This problem can potentially affect the product catalog page, the single product page and the category pages because eCommerce Product Catalog uses templates of its own to display these pages (and its impossible for eCommerce Product Catalog to know exactly what markup your theme uses).

 Probably everything is just fine…

-After plugin activation run the theme integratio wizard and check the example page for issues.
-If everything is ok, just dismiss theme integration message in the admin and use eCommerce Product Catalog without problems.
+After plugin activation, run the theme integration wizard and check the example page for issues.
+If everything is ok, dismiss the theme integration message in the admin and use the eCommerce Product Catalog without problems.